apache/nuttx-apps/interpreters/README.txt

        error: unknown type name 'wint_t'

-     You can't include the NuttX wchar.h header file where this is defined, but you can add this to the mpconfigport.h header file:
+     You can't include the NuttX wchar.h header file where this is defined, but you can add this to the mpconfigport.h header file (if it is not already there):

        typedef int wint_t;

+     Is the missing wint_t definition coming from alloca.h?
+You can either (1) replace alloc(a) with the #define described above, or (2) move the typedef of wint_t to before the inclusion of alloca.h.

   6. Micro Python is released under the MIT license which is license-compatible with the NuttX 3-clause BSD license.
 Here is the full text of the Micro